 SandSong is a journey into ancient story systems framed against the backdrop of ever-changing government policy and of the survival of people determined to hold strong to their Culture.

-SandSong is created by Bangarra Dance Theatre in consultation with Wangkatjunga/Walmajarri Elders from the Kimberley and Great Sandy Desert regions, drawing on the stories, knowledge and memories of the past to create a new narrative for our Indigenous futures.
+SandSong is created by Bangarra Dance Theatre in consultation with Wangkatjungka/Walmajarri Elders from the Kimberley and Great Sandy Desert regions, drawing on the stories, knowledge and memories of the past to create a new narrative for our Indigenous futures.

 This work honours the legacy of Ningali Josie Lawford-Wolf and her family - past, present and future.

 This production contains political and social themes, including aspects and depictions related to traumatic events suffered by First Nations Peoples.
 Aboriginal and Torres Strait Islander viewers are warned that the following program contains images and voices of deceased persons.
 SandSong is recommended for audiences aged 12 and over.

 - SandSong Study Guide